-To randomize a part configuration, select the desired part using the part switch and then, while the shift button is pressed (or the shift state is locked), press long enough the part switch.
-All sound parameters from this edited part will be set to random values.
+To activate MIDI learn, first select the desired part using the part switch and then, while having Alt pressed (or the alt state locked), press long enough on the part switch.
+The part LED of the parts set in MIDI learn should blink rapidly.